General

 Here is a simple example of an indirect cash flow statement:

-Note how it always starts with the net income and then adjusts the numbers based on non-cash transaction.
+Note how it always starts with the net income and then adjusts the numbers based on non-cash transactions.

 Net Income$400,000